flant/addon-operator/docs/src/HOOKS.md

 ### Synchronization for global hooks

-[Synchronization](https://github.com/flant/shell-operator/blob/main/HOOKS.md#synchronization-binding-context) is the first run of global hooks with "kubernetes" bindings.
+[Synchronization][shell-operator-sync-binding-context] is the first run of global hooks with "kubernetes" bindings.
 As with the Shell-operator, it executes right after the successful completion of global "onStartup" hooks, but the following behavior is slightly different.
 By default, the Addon-operator executes "beforeAll" hooks after the completion of hooks with `executeHookOnSynchronization: true`.
 Set `waitForSynchronization: false` to execute these hooks in parallel with "beforeAll" hooks.

 For example, a global hook with `kubernetes` and `beforeAll` bindings may have this configuration: